ilaydayaman/CNN_for_SLR/README.md

 Vivado Version: 2018.1

-Brief description of project: A trained Convolutional Neural Network has been implemented on an FPGA evaluation board, ZedBoard Zynq-7000 FPGA.
+Brief description of project: A trained Convolutional Neural Network has been implemented on an FPGA evaluation board, ZedBoard Zynq-7000 FPGA, focused on fingerspelling recognition.

 Description of archive (explain directory structure, documents and source files):